-The aim in the management of the insurance risk, i.e. the credit risk in guaranty insurance, is to ensure that the negative profit impacts arising from client and counterparty risks remain at acceptable levels and that the returns obtained in guaranty in operations are adequate in relation to the risks taken.
+The aim in the management of the insurance risk, i.e. the credit risk in guaranty insurance, is to ensure that the negative profit impacts arising from client and counterparty risks remain at acceptable levels and that the returns of guaranty operations are adequate in relation to the risks taken.
 In guaranty insurance, credit risks are reduced by means of client selection, active management of client relationships, monitoring of changes in the clients' operations, pricing, diversification and also, typically with reinsurance, contractual terms and conditions, and collateral and covenant arrangements.
-Central to the management of credit risks is the underwriting process, which is controlled by the credit risk policy, reinsurance policy and decision-making system confirmed by the Board of Directors and the complementary processes and guidelines on credit risk assessment, distribution channel auditing, pricing, collateral and covenants approved by the Executive Committee.
+Central to the management of credit risks is the process of underwriting insurance policies, which is controlled by the credit risk policy (insurance policy), reinsurance policy and decision-making system adopted by the Board of Directors and the complementary processes and guidelines on credit risk assessment, distribution channel auditing, pricing, collateral and covenants approved by the Executive Committee.
 The Risk Management function monitors the functioning and quality of the company's underwriting process.
 In addition to the daily underwriting process, credit risks are identified and assessed at least once a year with a risk survey compiled in conjunction with annual planning.